 - Does not offers realistic simulation for mobile device memory usage.

 In the sum up we can say that simulator provides fast and easy way to set up a software environment for application testing without the need to mimic actual hardware.
+On the other hand, an emulator takes things a one step further by emulating software and hardware configurations.

 Both software testing platforms are useful when you require to test your code across a large range of variations.
 However, it is not a totally suitable for real-device testing, which you should also perform at critical points, like before releasing software into production.